 The popularity of the Avarekai Mela (a festival that celebrates the avarekai bean known variously as val bean, hyacinth bean, fava bean or, simply though eloquently, “Bangalore bean”) has not waned in the two decades of its existence.

-This year, the festival will close on Tuesday, 08 January 2019.
-According to the organisers, the festival, in its 19th year, has already been a success and is expected to close with over 250,000 people having visited.
-The festival will also be held on 11, 12 and 13 Jan at RT Nagar in the HMT grounds.
+This year, the festival will close on Sunday, 26 January 2020.
+According to the organisers, the festival, in its 20th year, has already been a success and is expected to close with over 250,000 people having visited.
+The festival will also be held at RT Nagar in the HMT grounds.
 Also in the works is an extension of the festival into HSR Layout.

 Swathi, an MBA and former employee of the financial firm Ernst & Young, chose to give up her job and come home to roost in the family business, a move she said “eventually turned out to be the right one.”

 Speaking about the festival, Swathi said, “Earlier it was just our employees.
 This area was just barren land.
 The reason we started is because the farmers used to bring the kaalu (beans) to sell here.
 The beans not sold were wasted, thrown away that is.
 So we came up with this to stop wastage.
 Farmers reduced ragi farming to focus on averekai for the mela.
 They get a good price for their crop and direct to customers.”
 Farmers from Magadi, Kanakpura, Kolar and Chintamani and other places take part in the festival.